8 BEST Bird Feeders to Attract Cardinals (2025)

 Positives:

 • This large hopper bird feeder is the centerpiece of my backyard feeding area.
-It is where I put my general bird seed mix (sunflower, peanut pieces, safflower, and white millet) that is designed to attract as many species as possible, in addition to Northern Cardinals.
+It is where I put my general bird seed mix (sunflower, peanut pieces, safflower, and white millet) designed to attract as many species as possible, in addition to Northern Cardinals.

-• It holds a lot of seeds; up to 12 pounds (5.5 kg) if filled to the top!
+• It holds a lot of seeds, up to 12 pounds (5.5 kg) if filled to the top!

 • The seed is well protected from the rain.
 I have had no problems with mold or seed clumping due to moisture or dampness.